EVOLVE is a program designed to help individuals learn alternatives to family violence.

 • To express frustration, disappointment, and anxiety without becoming violent.

-• To take responsibility for his/her actions.
+• To take responsibility for their actions.

 Where is Evolve Held?